10,000 streetlights procured for MMDAs to light up Greater Accra

 The Regional Minister challenged the MMDAs to implore strategic and creative mechanisms to increase their revenues significantly to meet their target for the year, attributed revenue leakages to embezzlement, carbon slipping, delay in depositing revenue collected, among others, were issues of worry to the RCC.

-Mr Quartey called for the resourcing of the Audit Unit of the assemblies to be able to play their role in ensuring internal control processes were operating effectively and efficiently to minimize the incidence of corruption.
+Mr Quartey called for the resourcing of Audit Unit of the assemblies to be able to play their role in ensuring internal control processes were operating effectively and efficiently to minimise incidence of corruption.

-On education, he indicated that an analysis of Basic Education Certificate Examination (BECE) performance over the last four years had shown a steady decline in performance from 65.9 percent in 2017 to 63 percent in 2020.
+On education, indicated that an analysis of Basic Education Certificate Examination (BECE) performance over the last four years had shown steady decline in performance from 65.9 per cent in 2017 to 63 per cent in 2020.